 - By clicking the Clone command available from the header of an existing widget.

 - By adding an instance graph.
 (For more information on adding instance graphs to dashboards, see Graphs Tab).

 If you’re adding the widget from scratch (vs. cloning an existing widget), select the type of widget you would like to add.
-(For guidance on which widget type is best suited for your intended purpose, see Which widget should I use?)
+(For guidance on which widget type is best suited for your intended purpose, see Widget Overview)

 Configuring Universal Widget Settings

 Upon selecting a widget type or cloning an existing widget, you are presented with the various configuration settings for that widget.

 While many of the available widget types look very different from one another, there is a considerable amount of shared functionality among them.
 This section provides instructions for configuring settings that are common across most or all widget types.